AdrianAntico/Quantico/README.md

 ## Visualization

 #### Plotting Basics
 Plotting is a vitally important aspect of this software.
 It's important that you know how to utilize the functionality as intended.
 One of the goals is to make plotting as easy as possible.
-You don't have to pre-aggrgate or prepare your data for plotting (although it can be).
-Just pass it in and utilize the inputs to tell the software what you want.
+You don't have to pre-aggrgate your data for plotting purposes since those steps will be carried out for you (although it can be).
+Just pass in your data and utilize the inputs to tell the software what you want.

-### Plot types:
+### Plot Types

 | Distribution     | Aggregate       | Time Series      | Relationship | Model Evaluation           |
 | ---------------- | --------------- | ---------------- | ------------ | -------------------------- |